University of Kentucky College of Communication and Information

-The College of Communication & Information is the communications, information, and media unit at the University of Kentucky.
+The College of Communication and Information is the communications, information, and media unit at the University of Kentucky.
 The college offers the following undergraduate majors: Communication, Information Communication Technology, Integrated Strategic Communication, Journalism, and Media Arts and Studies.
 Graduate programs are offered in Communication, Information Communication Technology, and Library Science.
 It is the only American Library Association accredited program in library and information science in the state of Kentucky.

 Departments

 The College of Communication & Information features five units and an interdisciplinary graduate program.